curtis86/bb/README.md

 Forget about painful file and database replication: **bb** can publish content both locally and remotely, right out of the box!

-Editing is simply done in a "local" repository, while "public" content is generated from the local repository and then pushed to content hosts.

-The flow for creating a new post is as follows:

-`New post -> Edit {content,tags,categories} -> Set post status to 'publish' -> Generate content -> Push`

-To get started using markdown, see: [1](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet) and [2](https://github.com/tchapi/markdown-cheatsheet/blob/master/README.md) - you can even use this very `README.md` as a markdown example!

 Please see the [Github Wiki](https://github.com/curtis86/bb/wiki/) for detailed instructions.

 ## B. Features